 Toothaches can mean several different things, but they are most commonly symptoms of a tooth infection.
 Tooth infections are treated with root canal therapy, and they really aren’t as bad as their reputations claim.
 These days, root canal therapy is more similar to getting a cavity filled, and receiving treatment will help you get out of pain instead of dealing with the discomfort of an infected tooth.
 Schedule an appointment at Bayview Dental if you have tooth pain.
+Schedule an appointment at Bayview Dental if you are located in the lakes area.

 About 15% of Americans avoid going to the dentist due to fear or misconceptions.